karmapoint/PostReader/README.md

 [PostReader live link](https://www.postreader.net)

-PostReader is a browser-based RSS reader inspired by [feedly link](http://www.feedly.com).
+PostReader is a browser-based RSS reader inspired by [feedly](http://www.feedly.com).
 It is a full-stack web application utilizing Ruby on Rails, a PostgreSQL database, and React on the frontend, implemented utilizing the Redux methodology.

-The entire project was conceived, designed, and implemented in a strict two-week timeframe, although I look forward to revisiting it in the future to continue development.
+The entire project was conceived, designed, and completed in a strict two-week timeframe, although I look forward to revisiting it in the future to continue development.

 ![screenshot](http://res.cloudinary.com/postreader/image/upload/v1490370954/postreader_screenshot_ebgvw6.png)